Managing Anxiety, Mood Changes, and Other MS Emotional Symptoms

 Pseudobulbar affect

 Episodes of uncontrolled laughing or crying can result from MS-related CNS damage.
 Several drugs are useful in treating this problem.
-Recently, a drug called Neudexta (dextromethorphan/quinidine) was approved by the FDA for treatment of PBA in people with MS. A number of tricyclic antidepressant medicines are effective in resolving PBA, including Elavil (amitriptyline) and Norpramin (desipramine).
-Other drugs like Sinemet (levodopa), used in Parkinson’s disease, and Prozac (fluoxetine) have been shown to be useful in treating PBA.
+A drug called Nuedexta® (dextromethorphan/quinidine) is approved to treat pseudobulbar affect (PBA) in people with MS. A number of tricyclic antidepressant medicines are effective in resolving PBA, including Elavil (amitriptyline) and Norpramin (desipramine).
+Other drugs like Sinemet (levodopa), used in Parkinson’s disease, and Prozac (fluoxetine), have been shown to be useful in treating PBA.

 Stress